Canon 77D vs Ricoh GR II

 |16.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 77D has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 77D and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the 77D followed on from the Canon T6s.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Is the Canon 77D better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.